peter88213/nvhelp-de/source/nv_matrix/index.rst

 Beziehungen hinzufügen/entfernen
 --------------------------------

--  Hinzufügen/Entfernen relationships by klicking on the nodes with the ``Ctrl`` key pressed.
+-  Hinzufügen/Entfernen relationships by klicking on the nodes with the ``Strg`` key pressed.